-It is my great pleasure to extend my heartfelt greetings to all the members of the JICA Alumni Association of Nepal (JAAN) on the occasion of the 51st anniversary of JAAN.
-This MILAN magazine commemorates the valuable experiences and achievements of JAAN.
-I would like to express my sincere gratitude for the opportunity to contribute to this distinguished magazine.
+It is my great pleasure to extend my greetings to all the members of JICA Alumni Association of Nepal (JAAN) on the occasion of the 52nd anniversary and the publication of MILAN, the distinguished magazine commemorating the valuable experiences and achievements of JAAN.
+I would like to express my heartfelt gratitude and respect for the dedicated efforts made by all members in promoting the friendship and mutual understanding between Japan and Nepal.

 MAEDA Toru